edgedb/edgedb-js/.github/ISSUE_TEMPLATE/bug-report--query-builder-.md

 For EdgeDB Version: run `edgedb query 'select sys::get_version_as_str()'` from your project directory (or run `select sys::get_version_as_str();` in the EdgeDB interactive shell).
-For EdgeDB CLI version: Run `edgedb --version` from anywhere For `edgedb-js` version: Run `npm list edgedb --depth=0` from your project directory For Node/Deno version: Run `node --version` or `deno --version` -->
+For EdgeDB CLI version: Run `edgedb --version` from anywhere For `edgedb-js` version: Run `npm list edgedb --depth=0` from your project directory For `@edgedb/generate` version: See the comment at the top of any of the generated files in `dbschema/edgeql-js` For Typescript version: Run `npm list typescript --depth=0` from your project directory For Node/Deno version: Run `node --version` or `deno --version` -->